Harvard-educated Petkov elected as Bulgaria's prime minister | Politics

 He will lead an unprecedented ruling coalition with the leftist Socialists, anti-establishment ITN party and the centre-right Democratic Bulgaria, united under the motto "zero tolerance to corruption", for a four-year term.
 "I will insist that corruption from the lowest to the highest level be exposed," Petkov told the chamber prior to his election, appealing to all lawmakers to support legal changes needed to overhaul the judiciary.

+His cabinet will have to steer Bulgaria through challenges ranging from high energy costs and low COVID vaccination rates to preparing the economy for euro zone entry in 2024.
+"My first task will be to keep the electricity costs for consumers at bay and boost the level of vaccinations at least to the average level in the EU," Petkov told reporters.

+Households have been shielded from a surge in global energy prices so far due to regulated prices.
+The prices however are set to rise from January 1.
+Petkov said he plans to keep coronavirus vaccine takeup voluntary, but will launch an information campaign to convince sceptical Bulgarians to get inoculated.
+Only 26% of adults are fully vaccinated, compared to an average 70% in the EU.

-His Cabinet will have to steer Bulgaria through challenges ranging from tackling high energy costs and low vaccination rates against coronavirus to preparing the small and open economy for euro zone entry in 2024.
-Petkov pledged to deepen Bulgaria's integration into the EU and transatlantic NATO alliance and intensify talks with neighbouring North Macedonia to solve a historic dispute that has prompted Sofia to block the start of EU accession talks with Skopje.
+He pledged to deepen Bulgaria's integration into the EU and NATO alliance and intensify talks with neighbouring North Macedonia to solve a historic dispute that has prompted Sofia to block the start of EU accession talks with Skopje.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)